A-H-S-1/MRI-COG_Decline/README.md

 # 3. Key Dataset Characteristics

-- Both of these datasets may have multiple MRIs per indiviudal, however most have either 1 or 2 making it unfavorable for longitudinal analysis
+- Both of these datasets may have multiple MRIs per individual; however, most have either 1 or 2, making it unfavorable for longitudinal analysis
 - Strong class imbalance toward cognitively normal subjects
 - Severe dementia cases are rare for both T1w and T2w modalities
 - In the Mild Severity group, the majority of T1w and T2w MRIs have a CDR-SB score of 0.5